 Figure 18 Handrail alignment

 8.3 Fitting Bottom Rail

 For our normal handrail system, the top of the lowest handrail is 250mm above the deck and is only set into the post 25mm.
 The post can be prepared by scarfing out the check with a series of saw cuts finished with a plane or chisel.
 Alternatively a jig can be used as in 8.3.
 Apply a liberal coat of CN emulsion to the cut, trim the handrail to suit taking care to defect dock and coat the sawn ends with or CN emulsion.
 Pick up the off cuts.
 Clamp in position.

 Secure the handrails with two 100 mm stainless batten screws drilled through the face.
 Do not fasten from the top.
 Drill 35mm from the end.
 Dip the screws in CN emulsion and fasten.

 8.4.
 Fitting Top and Middle Rail.

 Check the plans for the placement of the rails as this varies at times.
 The handrail faces of our standard system are set 10mm behind the face of the post to disguise misalignment to some degree.
 To fit the handrails, each side of the post will have to be housed to take the rail.
 This is best done by using an adjustable aluminium or timber jig which clamps to the post.
 This jig is normally made on site from plywood.
-A router with a long 12mm Bit and a template follower can then cut the shape in the post.
-A template will be needed for both the 100x100 rail and the 100x75 rail.
+A router with a long 12mm Bit and a template follower can then cut the shape in

+Figure 19 Using a template the post.
+A template will be needed for both the 100xl00 rail and the l00x75 rail.
 The radiused corners of the rail will then fit exactly into the hole formed with the 12mm bit.

-Figure 19 Using a template

 Clamp the jig to the post with the template facing square to the previous post and in correct alignment as to the depth of cut in the post.
 Using the router make the handrail housing.
 The ends will then be cut square, not at angles.
-Fasten as in 8.2 above Figures 20 - 21 shows a timber jig made by a client

-For straight runs, the posts can be purchased pre routed.
+Fasten as in 8.2 above Figures 20 - 21 shows a timber jig made by a client For straight runs, the posts can be purchased pre routed.
 We recommend the use of safety glasses and dust masks when using the router on treated timber.

-Figure 21

-Figure 20 Timber jig

-The 75x75 kerb is graded primarily so that the best face is up and any defect is down.
+Figure 21 Figure 20 Timber jig 9 KERB The 75x75 kerb is graded primarily so that the best face is up and any defect is down.
 Follow any pregrading of DOWN marked on the timber.
 Ideally the bow should go up but as the kerb is bolted in the centre this is not overly important.
 We recommend that the corners of the kerb be radiused with a 6mm rounding over bit fitted to a router as this finish is far neater than removing the corner with a plane.

-9 KERB

 Coat the top and bottom of the pre cut blocks with CN Emulsion.
 Drill through the kerb and block using an 11 mm auger bit and insert a 10xl80 gal cup head after coating the shaft with CN Emulsion (keep the first 25mm clean).
 Fit a round washer and tighten.
 If using galvanised bolts coat the exposed bolt with Amercoat 385.
 Stainless applications use a 12mm Man of War nut and threaded rod.

 Figure 23 Boardwalk with kerbt

-BOARDWALK CONSTRUCTION GUIDE - © Outdoor Structures Australia Pty Ltd./ 1997-2009 prove an obstacle.
+NOTE.
+As the timber seasons this block will become loose and may twist into the walkway and prove an obstacle.
 To avoid this, skew nail a 50x2.8 galvanized bullet head nail through the spacer into the deck.
 Do not join two kerbs on the one spacer.

+10 TERMINATIONS

+10.1 Timber terminations